Camping Hacks for Outdoors Lovers

 Relatively lightweight and easy to assemble, blow up air beds provide a welcome sleeping aid for anyone in need of a few home comforts during the trip.
 While the most hardened campers might see a blow-up mattress as a space-wasting luxury, a foam floor mat is a compact solution that can be rolled out in a matter of seconds - creating a shield between you and the rocky ground.

 It’s important to remember that embracing the great outdoors will always come with the risk of the unreliable Great British weather - and a cold draught is sure to dampen the mood of happy campers.
-Luckily, a foam mat will insulate the floor - and air bed or not, laying down this solution in the sleeping area will keep you comfortable and
+Luckily, a foam mat will insulate the floor - and air bed or not, laying down this solution in the sleeping area will keep you comfortable and cosy throughout the night.

 3. Make your head torch multi-use and light up the porch